Learn more about the latest security and privacy threats

 Audit posture under UKGC, MGA, AGCO inspection Manual, vendor-dependent Threshold-encrypted, regulator and player co-sign

-Read the head-to-head on Zyphe vs. Sumsub, and the breach context in Sumsub security breach lessons and the identity breach epidemic 2026 analysis.
+Read the head-to-head on Zyphe vs. Sumsub, the breach context in is KYC safe in 2026?, and the procurement framework in our top compliance tools evaluation.

 curl -X POST https://api.zyphe.com/v1/verifications \